gisaia/arlas_cli/docs/docs/indices.md

     - `--field-mapping field_time_epoch_millisecond:date-epoch_millis`
     - `--field-mapping field_time_pattern:date-"yyyy-MM-dd HH:mm:ss"`

-By default, the keywords and text fields are searchable as fulltext to be accessible in the searchbar.
+By default, the keywords and text fields are searchable as fulltext to be accessible in the search bar.

 !!! note "--no-fulltext "

-    If it is not required for a given field, it is more optimal to deactivate fulltext search.
+    If searching through a field value is not needed, it can be deactivated.
+    That would result in better performances for the fulltext search.

     Example: